KenaiFreex/xrun-menu/README.md

 # xrun-menu
-Herramienta basada en python-menu para seleccionar con cual GPU iniciar una sesión X al boot del sistema en manjaro utilizando xrun
+Tool based on python-menu to select with which GPU to initiate an X session to boot the system in manjaro using xrun